Plan your custom software project with precision Estimate Now!

 What Is The Definition Of Android?

 The definition of Android is an open-source mobile operating system based on Linux, primarily used in smartphones, tablets, and other portable devices.
-It was developed by Google and the Open Handset Alliance (OHA), offering a flexible and customizable platform for app development and device interaction.
+Android was developed by Google and the Open Handset Alliance (OHA), offering a flexible and customizable platform for app development and device interaction.
 Android has robust security features, including data encryption, app sandboxing, and secure app development frameworks.

 How Much Does It Cost to Develop an Android Application?